Determinations of angular stiffness in rotational optical tweezers: Passive Methods for Angular Stiffness Determination

-Fig.~\ref{fig:stochastic_analysis}C shows the experimental MSD calculated at specific lag times obtained for three different trapping powers, together with fits to the theoretical form (Eq.~\ref{eqn:angular_trap_stiffness_msd}).
+Fig.~\ref{fig:stochastic_analysis}C shows the experimental MSD obtained for three different trapping powers, together with fits to the expected form in Eq.~\ref{eqn:angular_trap_stiffness_msd}.
 Increasing trap power leads to a faster saturation and a lower plateau, consistent with a stiffer angular potential.
 Fitting the experimental MSD data to the theoretical expression yields both $\tau_\mathrm{opt}$ and $\chi$, allowing a simultaneous estimation of $\gamma_0$ and stiffness.
 This method is robust to slow drift and does not require explicit calibration of the torque signal.
 However, it is sensitive to finite trajectory length and sampling rate, which can bias the long‑lag plateau.

 When calculating the MSD, either overlapping (evaluating the displacement for every possible time origin) or non‑overlapping intervals can be used.
 The overlapping approach provides a much larger number of data points for averaging, allowing the MSD curve to be resolved with shorter measurement times.
-However, successive MSD values are not strictly independent\del{, resulting in overlapping intervals,} introducing correlations between points.
+However, successive MSD values are not strictly independent, introducing correlations between points.
 By contrast, non‑overlapping calculations avoid this correlation but require substantially longer trajectories to achieve the same statistical precision.

 In practice, overlapping MSD estimates are commonly used for their higher resolution, with more conservative error estimates obtained through block averaging.
 Typically, the full trajectory is segmented into shorter windows, with $\chi$ taken as the mean of the estimates from each segment and the uncertainty given by the standard error across segments.